 Alas, the transponder rental would have cost more than $60, so either way, Sher would have lost.
 The incident is particularly galling because Sher, who lives in Chevy Chase, Md., is something of a specialist when it comes to fine print.
 He’s a lawyer.

-Like Peters, the manager from Austin who was dinged $50 by his car-rental agency, Sher is fighting the charges.
+Like Peters, Sher, the manager from Austin, who his car-rental agency dinged $50, is fighting the charges.
 There’s a little good news on that front: Often, car-rental companies and their agents roll over when they’re asked to substantiate these high bills, so they’re almost always worth disputing.
 But new technology, and maybe a tip or two learned from clever drivers, could make these struggles a thing of the past.